 Deb Haaland is running to be the first Native American woman in Congress (New Mexico 1st District).
-Deb is an enrolled member of the Pueblo of Laguna, a former small business woman, a UNM Law School graduate and a single mother.
-Deb is a powerful voice for racial and gender equity, and will be a champion for all working families in Congress.
+Deb is an enrolled member of the Pueblo of Laguna, a former small businesswoman, a UNM Law School graduate, and a single mother.
+Deb is a powerful voice for racial and gender equality and will be a champion for all working families in Congress.

 Joe Neguse, is an attorney who previously served as a member of the University of Colorado Board of Regents, representing the Second Congressional District for six years from 2009 through 2015.
 He also co-founded New Era Colorado, the state’s largest youth voter registration and mobilization organization and he served in the cabinet of Governor Hickenlooper running the state’s consumer protection agency.

 Lauren Underwood is a registered nurse from Naperville, Illinois, running for Congress in the Illinois 14th Congressional District.
 She is committed to working across the aisle to bring strong, high-paying jobs to northern Illinois and will champion health and economic security as she serves the people of the 14th district.

 Steven Horsford is a proven champion for Nevada’s working families.
 He is running for Congress to stand up to the reckless agenda of Donald Trump and the Congressional Republicans that is hurting our families.
 They voted to take health care away from millions, passed a tax scheme to benefit the richest among us, and undermine our basic American freedoms.